-UToledo’s master’s program is the first human donation science graduate program in the U.S. Nearly all of our graduates find work in the field.
+UToledo’s master’s program is the first transplantation and donation sciences graduate program in the U.S. Nearly all of our graduates find work in the field.

-Study human donation science at The University of Toledo — the first master’s program in the field of organ and tissue donation and transplantation in the U.S.
+Study transplantation and donation sciences at The University of Toledo — the first master’s program in the field of organ and tissue donation and transplantation in the U.S.

 UToledo offers a 100% online program, as well as a traditional master’s program on campus.

 The online program is designed for individuals already working in the field with an organ procurement organization (OPO), transplant program or tissue and eye bank.
 Online students may enroll full time or part time and begin any semester.

 UToledo’s professional science master’s degree is a blend of course work in science and medicine with classes in professional business skills.
 Graduate students take courses in such areas as business, human resources, communications and law.
 You will be prepared for a leadership role as an organ procurement coordinator in your institution.

 UT Online.
 UToledo offers full support to our distance learners.
 We want you to succeed.